LTUC/amman-dotnet-401d2/Curriculum/Class01/lab/lab.md

 ![cf](http://i.imgur.com/7v5ASc8.png) Lab 01: Numbers Game
 =====================================

-## To Submit this Assignment
-- Create a new repo on your personal GitHub account
-- Name your repo `Lab##-TITLE`
-- Create a branch named `NAME-LAB##`
-- Write your code
-- Commit often
-- Push to your repository
-- Create a pull request from your branch back to master
-- Submit a link to your PR in canvas
-- In Canvas, Include the actual time it took you to complete the assignment as a comment (**REQUIRED**)
-- Include a `README.md` (contents described below)

 ## The Problem Domain
 Within a new .NET Core console application, follow the instructions below to create a math game that takes user input, manipulates data, and utilizes error handling, by following the given the specifications.